 Yes, this is considered income, and your daughter should include every penny of what she makes on the application!

 That’s because the money isn’t diverted to the school at all.
 The award is given to working students as a regular paycheck, and it is meant for normal expenses.
 Therefore, if she charges a meal out, she should use the money from her work-study program to pay the credit card balance in full.

 Have your daughter review a wide variety of student cards and make sure she contacts those issuers she’s interested in for detailed information about their income restrictions.

 After that, simple math will lead her to the correct number that she can list on the application.
 Just have her subtract any of the funds that she can’t include from those she can.

-Student credit cards usually come with short credit lines, so her financial limitations shouldn’t be a handicap.
+Student credit cards usually come with small credit lines, so her financial limitations shouldn’t be a deterrent.

 Another option would be for your daughter to pursue a secured credit card.
 These products are also great for people who are just starting out because the credit line is guaranteed by a cash deposit.

 See related: How a secured credit card helped my score